Christian-Salazar-IV/Christian-Salazar-IV/README.md

 [Brief Introduction]

-I have recently found a new interest in Networking and want to explore this field even more, as well as technology
+I have recently found a new interest in Networking and want to explore this field even more, as well as technology, and to learn as much as I can

 ## Objective
 [Provide Objective]